 This was a benefit single for victims of famine in Africa.
 It raised over $60 Million, which was distributed to Ethiopia, Sudan, and other impoverished countries.

-This was recorded on January 28, 1985, the day of the American Music Awards.
+This was recorded at A&M Studios in Los Angeles on January 28, 1985, the night of the American Music Awards.
 Since the artists were all in town for the awards, it was much easier to get them together to record the single.

-The stars who sang solos were, in order, Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Billy Joel, Tina Turner, Michael Jackson, Diana Ross, Dionne Warwick, Willie Nelson, Al Jarreau, Bruce Springsteen, Kenny Logins, Steve Perry, Daryl Hall, Michael Jackson (again), Huey Lewis, Cyndi Lauper, and Kim Carnes.
+The stars who sang solos were, in order, Lionel Richie, Stevie Wonder, Paul Simon, Kenny Rogers, James Ingram, Billy Joel, Tina Turner, Michael Jackson, Diana Ross, Dionne Warwick, Willie Nelson, Al Jarreau, Bruce Springsteen, Kenny Loggins, Steve Perry, Daryl Hall, Michael Jackson (again), Huey Lewis, Cyndi Lauper, and Kim Carnes.
 Bob Dylan and Ray Charles were also featured on the song and given close-ups in the video.
-Singers in the chorus who did not get solos include Belafonte, Bette Midler, Smokey Robinson, The Pointer Sisters, LaToya Jackson, Bob Geldof, Sheila E., and Waylon Jennings.

 Quincy Jones was responsible for managing the egos of all the stars.
 It went very smoothly considering some very famous people did not get to sing a line.
 Most of the singers knew Jones personally and respected his wishes that they check their egos at the door.

 Before the session began, Jones decided where everyone would stand.
 He put tape on the floor with each singer's name on it.